 The SCA also provides for the payment of Bonus to the company in the event the COD is achieved on or more than 30 days prior to the schedule completion date.
-The schedule completion date of the construction is 731st date from the appointed date.
+The schedule completion date of the construction is August 06, 2019.